owncloud/docs/docs/build-the-docs.md

     ELASTICSEARCH_WRITE_AUTH=x:y \
     yarn antora-dev-local
     ```
     Note that `ELASTICSEARCH_WRITE_AUTH` is necessary for building though it does not do any authentication.
-A value for that envvar must not be omitted but can be any dummy as you like in the format of at minimum two characters separated by a colon.
+A value for that envvar must not be omitted but can be any dummy value you like in the format of at minimum two characters separated by a colon.

     Running the build now also returns on the console:
     ```